ThomPoppins/MERN-Enterprise-Search/README.md

     - Type: Boolean
     - Required: false
     - Default: true
     - Description: Indicates if the company is currently active.
+(Open for business)

 22. **Industries:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of industries associated with the company.
+    - Description: An array of industries associated with the company for grouping companies and search result improvement.

 23. **Public:**
     - Type: Boolean